 The first attribute is a photosensor that has directional sensitivity, detecting only light incident from one side.
 It was hypothesized long ago [6] that in green algae this asymmetry could arise if the layers of carotenoid vesicles behind the actual photosensor act as an interference reflector.
 In zooplankton this "shading" role is filled by a single pigment cell [4].
-This directionality hypothesis was verified in algae by experiments on mutants without the evespot, that lacked the carotenoid vesicles [9], so that light could be detected whatever its direction.
+This directionality hypothesis was verified in algae by experiments on mutants without the eyespot, that lacked the carotenoid vesicles [9], so that light could be detected whatever its direction.
 Whereas wild-type cells performed positive phototaxis (moving toward a light source), the mutants might naively have been expected to be incapable of phototaxis.
-Yet, they exhibited negative phototaxis, a fact that was explained as a consequence of an additional effect first proposed earlier [10]; the algal cell body functions as a convex lens with refractive index greater than that of water.
-Thus, a greater intensity of light falls on the photosensor when it was illuminated from behind than from the front, and a cell facing away from the light erroneously continues swimming in that direction, as if it were swimming toward the light.
+Yet, they exhibited negative phototaxis, a fact that was explained as a consequence of an effect proposed earlier [10]; the algal cell body functions as a convex lens with refractive index greater than that of water.
+Thus, a greater intensity of light falls on the photosensor when it was illuminated from behind than from the front, and a cell facing away from the light erroneously